State Patrol taking to the air to nab speeders

 People are also reading…

-Friday's mission is set for Highway 29 in Chippewa County with Saturday set for Highway 12 in Sauk County and Sunday's efforts scheduled for I-41 in Fond du Lac County.
+Friday's mission is set for Highway 29 in Chippewa County, with Saturday set for Highway 12 in Sauk County and Sunday's efforts scheduled for Interstate 41 in Fond du Lac County.